hajigur69/GithubFollow/README.md

 ## How It Works

-The tool uses the GitHub API to fetch followers or following lists of a target user, compares them with your own following list, and performs follow/unfollow actions accordingly.
+The tool uses the GitHub API to fetch followers or following lists of a target user, compares them with your own following list, and performs follow actions accordingly.

 ## Requirements